katmore/xt_geoip-block_countries/README.md

 After [installation](#Installation), the following unit files will be located in the `/lib/systemd/system` directory.
  * **xt_geoip-block_countries.service** :
  * **xt_geoip-block_countries.timer**

+## OS Support
+This project has been tested with the following Linux distributions:
+ * Ubuntu 18.04 LTS
+ * CentOS 7

 ## Legal
 Distributed under the terms of the [MIT license](LICENSE) or the [GPLv3](GPLv3) license.